Skip to main content

 Please follow the steps described in the screenshot below to launch a new Codespace:

-The process of launching a new Codespace will take a few minutes, but once it opens in a new browser tab, you're ready to start working on your task, which will require the following:
+The process of launching a new Codespace will take a few minutes, but once it opens in a new browser tab, you're ready to start working on your task.

 1. Write the code that fulfills the main task objectives.